Programs: Field Program: Environment and Sustainable Development

 The Spanish, Ecology and Sociology are highly dimensional but fit together perfectly, leaving you with a complete and informed knowledge of the country.
 Your future plans will change.
 You can't help but want to come back .»

 Joanna Kyriasis, Cornell University Student

-In the ICADS' semester long Field Program, students gain research experience in both the natural sciences (forest ecology, agro-ecology, soil sciences) and social sciences (anthropology, history, economics) while learning to address environmental issues from a multidisciplinary perspective.
+In ICADS' semester-long Field Program, students gain research experience in both the natural sciences (forest ecology, agro-ecology, soil sciences) and social sciences (sociology, anthropology, history, economics) while learning to address environmental issues from a multidisciplinary perspective.
 Students are provided with the analytical tools and research expertise to make meaningful contributions to ongoing work in the area of “sustainable development,” with the recognition that workable solutions to environmental conflicts can only come from an understanding of the intersection between community needs, ecosystem dynamics, and political-economic systems.